-The functional currencies of our foreign subsidiaries are the local currencies of the countries in which the subsidiaries are located, except for our subsidiaries located in St. Eustatius in the Caribbean Netherlands (formerly the Netherlands Antilles), whose functional currency is the U.S. dollar.
+The functional currencies of our foreign subsidiaries are the local currencies of the countries in which the subsidiaries are located.
 The assets and liabilities of our foreign subsidiaries with local functional currencies are translated to U.S. dollars at period-end exchange rates, and income and expense items are translated to U.S. dollars at weighted-average exchange rates in effect during the period.
 These translation adjustments are included in "Accumulated other comprehensive loss" in the equity section of the consolidated balance sheets.
-Gains and losses on foreign currency transactions are included in "Other income (expense), net" in the consolidated statements of income.
+Gains and losses on foreign currency transactions are included in "Other income (expense), net" or "(Loss) income from discontinued operations, net of tax" in the consolidated statements of (loss) income.